Frequently Asked Questions

 Some people notice a (small) immediate drop in the volume of their tinnitus upon listening to white noise for 2 minutes when the therapy has been correctly tuned.

 Is there a difference between sound therapies?

 Yes.
-There are differences in what type of patients the therapy is effective in.
+There are differences in what type of users a particular type of Notched Sound Therapy is effective in.

 Regular Tailored Notched Music: